imh/imh.github.io/_drafts/implenting-do-notation-in-python.md

 For this particular use case, I found the `ast` library.
 It gives you tools to work with python code, modifying and traversing the AST as you see fit.
-The [official docs](https://docs.python.org/2/library/ast.html) aren't that great for jumping in, but there's [another set of docs called Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/) that helped me get started.[^1]
+The [official docs](https://docs.python.org/2/library/ast.html) aren't that great for jumping in, but there's [another set of docs called Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/) that helped me get started.

 ### Parsing